flutter-it/docs/docs/documentation/command_it/testing.md

 - Tests need to verify the **sequence** of emitted values
 - Collector accumulates all emissions so you can assert on complete state transitions

-While `runAsync()` exists for convenience in tests, the Collector pattern tests commands the way they're actually used in production: fire-and-forget with observation.
+While `runAsync()` is useful when you need to await a result (like with `RefreshIndicator`), the Collector pattern tests commands the way they're typically used: fire-and-forget with observation.

 ## Testing Async Commands